hpc-uk/build-instructions/GPAW/1.5.1_ARCHER_IvyBridge_python3_gcc6/README.md

 Using Python 2 many tests fail - possibly a problem with ASE.

 Using Python 3 the serial tests fail - an error in the test script.
-The parallel tests pass except the atoms_too_close test - it is not clear why this fails.
+The parallel tests pass except the atoms_too_close test.  numpy on Archer is 1.12.0, which is too old to have divmod, which is used in ase.neighborlist.neighbor_list, which is used in gpaw.utilities.check_atoms_too_close

 ### Change permissions